 Now, can you imagine if one of your clients called to let you know that their data breach was traced back to your business?
 Are you liable or open to litigation?
 Have you violated some compliance standard such as HIPAA or PCI and are now open to fines?

-“My company is too small for hackers to bother with, there are bigger fish in the sea.” might be your stance.
+“My company is too small for hackers to bother with.
+There are bigger fish in the sea.” might be your stance.
 Unfortunately, the opposite is true.
-As a small business, hackers are more likely to be interested in your business and your clients for a number of reasons.
+As a small business, hackers are more likely to be interested in your business and your clients for several cybercriminal reasons.

 At CloudNexus, we understand how devastating it can be when a small business has been attacked.
 We don’t want you to delay implementing protection steps because you think it won’t happen to you.